LeandroFabianRocco/Quadcopter/README.md

 The following images show the hardware used for this project, from the left to the right:

 * EMAX CF2822 BLDC motor.
-* Skywalker 20-A ESC for each motor.
+* Skywalker 20-A ESC for each motor (refresh rate of the throttle signal: 50Hz to 432Hz).
 * NXP FRDM-K64F development board with 3-axis accelerometer and magnetometer sensor.
 * MPU6050 accelerometer/gyroscope sensor.
 * HC-06 Bluetooth module to controlling the quadcopter througth an cellphone Android app.